-- Waste water flow (Q), m3/d
+- Wastewater flow (Q), m3/d

 - Total suspended solids (TSS), mg/l

 - Temperature, °C

-- Chemical oxygen demand (CODc_r), mg O2/l
+- Chemical oxygen demand (CODcr)

-- Biochemical oxygen demand (BOD5), mg O2/l
+- Biological oxygen demand (BOD5)

 - Total nitrogen (N), mg/l

 - pH

 - Conductivity, mS/m

-- Heavy metals (e.g. Cr)

-Flow measurement: Measuring of the total waste water flow is required for the operation of the wastewater treatment plant.
-There have been no provisions on the procedure or the accuracy of a flow measurement, but installation of automatic composite samplers (preferable flow dependent) can be used.
-Wastewater flow is usually measured with a venturi measurement equipment, but also magnetic and ultrasonic methods are used.
+Flow measurement: Measuring of the total wastewater flow is required for the operation of the wastewater treatment plant.
+There have been no provisions on the procedures or the accuracy of a flow measurement, but installation of automatic composite samplers (preferable flow dependent) can be used.
+Wastewater flow is usually measured with venture measurement equipment, but also magnetic and ultrasonic methods are used.
 Measurement equipment is maintained several times a year and the measurement system is calibrated regularly.

 Regular maintenance, control and calibration are needed to obtain an acceptable measurement accuracy level.
-Structure of the measurement system, a possible mounting fault or a false choice for measurement area cause errors.
-Other sources of error or factors disturbing the measurement are dirtying and temperature variations of the measuring equipment.
+The structure of the measurement system, a possible mounting fault or a false choice for measurement area can cause errors.
+Other sources of error or factors disturbing the measurement are dirt deposition and temperature variations.
 Evaluation of the total error is extremely difficult, as it must include all these factors.